-College of Science students will complement critical thinking and analytical abilities gained within their major area of study by completing an approved computing course.
+Curricular Outcome: Ability to think and function as a scientist.
+Students will complement critical thinking and analytical abilities gained within their major area of study by completing an approved computing course.
 Approved courses are department dependent.

-- CS 15900 C Programming - CS 17600 Data Engineering In Python - CS 17700 Programming With Multimedia Objects - CS 18000 Problem Solving And Object-Oriented Programming - ECE 49500 Selected Topics In Electrical And Computer Engineering (Intro to Computer Systems Credit Hours: 3.00)

-- ENGR 14200 Honors Creativity And Innovation In Engineering Design II - ENGR 16200 Honors Introduction To Innovation And The Physical Science Of Engineering Design II - TDM 10100 The Data Mine Seminar I and - TDM 10200 The Data Mine Seminar II - TDM 29000 The Data Mine Special Topics Introduction to Big Data Analysis
+- CS 15900 C Programming - CS 17600 Data Engineering In Python - CS 17700 Programming With Multimedia Objects - CS 18000 Problem Solving And Object-Oriented Programming - ECE 49500 Selected Topics In Electrical And Computer Engineering (Intro to Computer Systems Credit Hours: 3.00) - ENGR 14200 Honors Creativity And Innovation In Engineering Design II - ENGR 16200 Honors Introduction To Innovation And The Physical Science Of Engineering Design II